CMDR-Squedie/EDConstrDepot/README.md

 Advanced Features (.ini file only):
  - automatically store all visited market data.
 Typically, you add your favorite markets manually with the Markets/Add Recent Market command (the app then updates the market with each visit automatically) . **TrackMarkets** option can automatically add all new markets to the list.
- - the app can auto-suggest best market for your remaining construction request with its own indicator, base on your visited market data.
-Use **ShowBestMarket** to test it (experimental; recent market and player-selected market are excluded; megaships are included, you can use Ignore option to skip them)
+ - the app can auto-select best market for your remaining construction request with its own indicator, based on your visited market data.
+Use **ShowBestMarket** to test it (experimental; megaships are included - use Ignore option to skip them)
  - display multiple overlays, each with its own construction depot.
 Either run multiple copies of the app, or use **AllowMoreWindows** option and New Window command (this option is experimental and will not save your workspace though).
  - run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
 You need to share your ED Saved Games folder for that and use **JournalDir** option to enter full UNC path.

+Rules for market auto-selection:
+-

 o7, CMDRs!